-Are Iowa Immigration, Sanctuary Cities Bills Needed?
+Are Iowa immigration, sanctuary cities bills needed?

-Bills in the Republican-controlled Iowa Legislature this session purport to enforce federal immigration laws, but academics say some proposals are redundant and could face legal challenges.
-The proposed bills include a so-called sanctuary cities ban that would require state, local and college officials to follow laws related to immigration.
+Bills introduced in the Iowa Legislature this session purport to enforce immigration laws, but academics argue some proposals are redundant and could face legal challenges.
+The Republican-controlled legislation comes amid a national spotlight on immigration.

 Add your comments below